Cluster-guided Asymmetric Contrastive Learning for Unsupervised Person Re-Identification: Our Proposal: Cluster-guided Asymmetric Contrastive Learning (CACL)

-To exploit the invariance between the two augmented views and leverage the cluster structure, we employ two types of contrastive losses: a) instance-level contrastive loss, denoted as $\mathcal{L}_{I}$, and b) cluster-level contrastive loss, denoted as $\mathcal{L}_{C}$.
+To exploit the label invariance between the two augmented views and leverage the cluster structure, we employ two types of contrastive losses: a) instance-level contrastive loss, denoted as $\mathcal{L}_{I}$, and b) cluster-level contrastive loss, denoted as $\mathcal{L}_{C}$.

-\myparagraph{Instance-Level Contrastive Loss} To match the feature outputs $\z_i$ and $\tilde \x_i$ of the two network branches at instance-level, similar to~\cite{Chen:ICLR20, Larochelle:NIPS2020}, we define an instance-level contrastive loss $\mathcal{L}_{I}$ as the negative cosine similarity of the prediction outputs $\z_i$ in the first branch and the feature output of the second branch $\tilde \x_i$ as follows:
+\myparagraph{Instance-Level Contrastive Loss} To match the feature outputs $\z_i$ and $\tilde \x_i$ of the two network branches at instance-level, similar to~\cite{Chen:ICLR20, Larochelle:NIPS2020}, we introduce the negative cosine similarity of the prediction outputs $\z_i$ in the first branch and the feature output of the second branch $\tilde \x_i$ to define an instance-level contrastive loss $\mathcal{L}_{I}$ as follows:

 where $\| \cdot \|_2$ is the $\ell_2$-norm.